 - A female who is pregnant or has given birth to a child (i.e. the biological mother); or

 - The spouse or partner of the biological mother, if the spouse or partner becomes the person with primary responsibility for the care, development and upbringing of the child; or

 - A person who takes on the permanent primary responsibility for the care, development and upbringing of a child under the age of six years who is not their biological child (this includes formal adoption, whāngai adoption, Permanent Care for Oranga Tamariki (previously known as Home for Life carers), and grandparents caring for their grandchildren - but not foster parents or respite carers).

-    If you feel this applies to you, please fill out the eligibility calculator and send it to Rutherford.Discovery@royalsociety.org.nz with an explanation of and evidence for the co-sharing period.
+If you feel this applies to you, please fill out the eligibility calculator and send it to Rutherford.Discovery@royalsociety.org.nz with an explanation.

 Can you please clarify what it means to apply as a part-time applicant?
 For example, I understand that I can apply at 0.5FTE.
 Does this mean I should be employed 0.5FTE or can I be employed at a higher FTE?

 If you are employed part time because of child-caring or other caring responsibilities, we can allow you to apply on a part-time basis.
 This is only allowed if you are employed part-time as well.
 If someone decided to take up the Fellowship part-time, there should still be 0.85 FTE committed to the Fellowship objectives.
 In other words, if you are a part-time applicant, then you need someone else to work the difference to make up the 0.85 FTE required, i.e. if you are 0.5 FTE then you need another person at 0.35 FTE.
 This other person must be a PDF or experienced RA etc. Please enter this person in your FTE budget in your application.

 How do I decide if my proposal aligns with Vision Mātauranga?